 While Nandita was rescued from a brothel that day, her journey towards true freedom was really only just beginning.

-one: employing Social workers to give crisis care
+#1 We Employ Social workers to Provide crisis care

 We employ local social workers as an integral part of our Search + Rescue teams in each country where we work.
 Arrest of the traffickers and rescue of the survivors can be a disorienting, traumatic experience, and the social workers are typically present to assure survivors of their safety, answer questions, meet immediate needs, explain what is happening, and clarify that the survivors are not under arrest.
 Our social workers also provide follow-up and individualized care and case management, as they are able.
 Social workers are primarily part of TER staff, but there are some instances where we contract or support social workers in partnering after care organizations.

-We support efforts of local, private after care shelters in countries where we work that specialize in caring for human trafficking victims.
-These vetted partners provide medical and psychological exams to survivors, offer job trainings or education so that survivors are prepared for employment upon leaving the after care shelter, and offer counseling restorative programming.
-We support projects at these partnering organizations such as providing: grant funding, legal fees, capital expenses, specific needs of survivors, educational fees, and other resources to improve quality of life and care of those under the care of the organization.
+We support efforts of local, private aftercare shelters in countries where we work that specialize in caring for human trafficking victims.
+These vetted partners provide medical and psychological exams to survivors, offer job trainings or education so that survivors are prepared for employment upon leaving the aftercare shelter, and offer counseling restorative programming.
+We support projects at these partnering organizations such as providing: grant funding, legal fees, capital expenses, specific needs of survivors, educational fees, and other resources to improve quality of life for those in the care of the organization.